Section 1: Purpose and Contents of this page:

 1 working day for the super priority service

-Due to the covid-19 pandemic, priority service availability is very limited and visa processing times may differ from those advertised.
+Priority service availability may not be always be available and visa processing times may differ from those advertised.
+Plese enquire with your VAC.

 How much are the visa application fees?